ujwalk04/laplace-lora/README.md

-# Bayesian LoRA
+# Laplace LoRA

+This is the code for the course project done as part of the CS772: Probabilistic Machine Learning under the guidance of [Prof. Piyush Rai](https://www.cse.iitk.ac.in/users/piyush/).
-Code for the paper [Bayesian Low-Rank Adaptation for Large Language Models](https://openreview.net/forum?id=FJiUyzOF1m).
+This is an extension to the work: [Bayesian Low-Rank Adaptation for Large Language Models](https://arxiv.org/pdf/2308.13111).

-See the explanatory [blog post](https://maximerobeyns.com/bayesian_lora) and [documentation](https://maximerobeyns.github.io/bayesian_lora/).
+The parent code repository can be found [here](https://github.com/MaximeRobeyns/bayesian_lora).

 ## Installation